asia272/asia272/README.md

-# Hi, I'm Asia Ashraf
+ <h1 style="color: #ff6600;">Hi, I'm Asia Ashraf</h1>

 I'm a frontend web developer with a background in ICS and computer software.
-Currently, I'm pursuing a BS in Computer Science and also working, exploring, and learning backend development.
+Currently, I'm pursuing a BS in Computer Science while working, exploring, and learning backend development.
+I'm also discovering the latest trends in frontend development.

 ## About Me
 🌱 I'm passionate about creating user-friendly web interfaces.